HB-5567

 Plain Language

-Any private entity that possesses biometric identifiers or biometric information must develop and make publicly available a written retention and destruction policy.
-The policy must establish a schedule for permanently destroying biometric data when the original purpose for collection has been satisfied or within three years of the individual's last interaction with the entity — whichever comes first.
-The entity must then actually comply with its own published schedule and destruction guidelines, absent a valid warrant or subpoena.
-This is both a documentation obligation and an ongoing operational obligation.
+Any private entity that possesses biometric identifiers or biometric information must develop and make publicly available a written policy that establishes a retention schedule and permanent destruction guidelines.
+Biometric data must be destroyed when the original purpose for collection has been satisfied or within three years of the individual's last interaction with the entity, whichever comes first.
+The entity must follow its own schedule unless compelled otherwise by a valid court-issued warrant or subpoena.
+This is both a policy documentation obligation and an operational data lifecycle requirement.

 Statutory Text